Four Lectures on Analytic Solutions in Open String Field Theory: Introduction

-In principle it is possible that any D-brane system can be realized as a classical solution.
-One can propose it as a conjecture: \begin{conjecture} Consider the string field theory of a chosen reference D-brane in bosonic string theory.
-The classical equations of motion of this theory have solutions describing all D-brane systems which share the same closed string background.
-Moreover, the field theory of fluctuations around a solution can be related to the string field theory of the corresponding D-brane by field redefinition. \end{conjecture} Imagine a manifold $\mathcal{M}$ representing the space of (on-shell and off-shell) configurations in open bosonic string theory in a fixed closed string background.
-Embedded in $\mathcal{M}$ is a submanifold
+These questions point to a broad generalization of Sen's conjectures: \begin{conjecture} {\bf Background Independence.} Open string field theory on a reference D-brane supports classical solutions representing all D-brane systems which share the same closed string background.
+Moreover, any two D-brane systems which share the same closed string background define string field theories which are related by field redefinition. \end{conjecture}

-representing the set of consistent open string backgrounds.
-Each background comes with a natural set of fluctuation fields defining a coordinate system on $\mathcal{M}$ in the vicinity of the chosen background.
-The above conjecture is analogous to saying that each local coordinate system defined in this way extends to cover all of $\mathcal{M}$.
+Imagine a manifold $\mathcal{M}$ representing the space of on-shell and off-shell configurations of classical open string theory.
+Embedded in $\mathcal{M}$ is a subspace representing the on-shell configurations, i.e. the set of D-brane vacua.
+Each D-brane vacuum comes with a natural set of fluctuation fields which define a coordinate system on $\mathcal{M}$ in the vicinity of that vacuum.
+The above conjecture posits that each local coordinate system defined in this way extends to cover all of $\mathcal{M}$.
 Furthermore, let $\phi^{(A)},\phi^{(B)}$ represent fluctuation fields around backgrounds labeled $A$ and $B$, respectively.
 Then there should be a coordinate transformation,